juliusross1/Pennstander/README.md

 ## Acknowledgements

 Thanks to Tyler Fink for creating and sharing Grandstander (for the new name think NYC train stations).
-Thanks to Andrea Tomatis for discussions, and help from Hans Hagan and Mikael P. Sundqvist for help/comments and for the "Mathematics in ConTeXt" work, from which some tests have been taken.
+Thanks to Andrea Tomatis for discussions, and to Hans Hagan and Mikael P. Sundqvist for help/comments and for the "Mathematics in ConTeXt" work, from which some tests have been taken.